LivingLegacyMedia/vowbound/chapter_11.md

 He navigated through twisting streets, past shuttered shops and sleeping houses.
 The city watch was light tonight—most guards were on the walls, watching for external threats.
 No one expected the threat to already be inside.

 As Cassian neared the aqueduct ruins, the bond suddenly *flared*.
-Not stronger, but more intense.
-Like someone had just touched the coin.
+The intensity sharpened—like someone had just touched the coin.

 Draven had it.
 The meeting had happened.